funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [3D Hubs](https://www.3dhubs.com/) - A hub for finding local 3D printing services.
 They also have a [comprehensive list of existing 3D printers](https://www.3dhubs.com/3d-printers) with reviews.
 - [Shapeways](http://www.shapeways.com/) - Paid 3D printing and professionally made 3D models.
 Prints many different materials (Gold, Silver, plastic, etc..)
+- [Dirty SLA](http://dangerousprototypes.com/store/print3d) - Cheap dirty prints.
+By far the cheapest you are going to find.

 ## Laser and CNC